 The time had come for my climb up to the top of Notre Dame.
 I underestimated the challenge of 387 steps with no place to rest.
 Breathless and telling myself I need to do more cardio, I crossed the threshold to the top.
 All of Paris laid out before my eyes.
 Gargoyles came directly into my view.
 I’ve never seen a gargoyle close up before and they are incredibly creepy, yet cool at the same time.

 Some were eating animals, others scowling at the crowds of tourists below, and a few were simply just sitting for hundreds of years.
 There is also access to a gigantic bell that has rung over the city for years.
 While the top is slightly crowded, they do a good job of limiting the number of people there at the same time.
-Also, the tourists I encountered are more inclined to let you pass through!

 After my jaunt up the steps, I tried an ice cream from Berthillon Glacier.
 I almost missed Berthillon Glacier as it’s just a window on the side of a building.
 But it should not be missed.
 It’s a family-run ice cream shop which uses only natural ingredients and is absolutely divine.
 I got a scoop of chocolate and a scoop of passionfruit.
 Both were excellent.
+A few months after visiting here I watched an Anthony Bourdain show about Paris and he visited this location as well.
+So, you know it’s not just me, it’s legit.

 Wander in Le Marais